pbtamarona/h2liquefaction/README.md

 ## Usage

-If you download the entire repository as one folder, the code should work properly.
+If you download the entire repository as one folder (zip file), you should be able to run the codes properly.
 We are currently working to make the code run in Google Colab.